Can an Injured Passenger Sue the Driver After a Car Accident?

 Virginia uses a variation of the no-fault insurance law.
 It is an add-on no-fault state.
 Drivers may either use fault-based insurance policies or pay extra for no-fault insurance.
 After a collision, the insurance company the driver seeks compensation from will depend on his or her type of insurance.
 With fault-based insurance, the driver will seek compensation from the at-fault driver’s insurance company.
 No-fault insurance means the injured driver will file a first-party claim with his or her own insurance company regardless of fault.

 As a passenger, your rights are different than if you were the driver.
 Since you did not cause the accident, you will not have to involve your auto insurance provider (in most situations).
-Instead, you will bring a claim with the at-fault party’s insurer for your medical bills, property damages, lost wages and other losses.
+Instead, you will bring a passenger injury claim with the at-fault party’s insurer for your medical bills, property damages, lost wages and other losses.
 This could be the driver of your vehicle or a third-party driver depending on the circumstances.

 Before you file an insurance claim as an injured passenger in Virginia, you may have to determine the identity of the at-fault party.
 This may take involving the police, hiring investigators or contacting an accident attorney.
 Once you have identified the party at fault, you will file an insurance claim with that party’s provider for the full amount of your damages, supported by evidence such as medical records and pay stubs.
 The insurance company of the person driving you or the other driver may offer you a settlement for your damages.